 \subsubsection{LLM-Judge Filtering Protocol}

-When performing rejection sampling for reasoning data, LLM-as-a-Judge is employed to serve as the filtering mechanism.
-Specifically, for each VD sample, the judge LLM determines whether the model has correctly detected the target vulnerability, or correctly confirmed its absence, by analyzing whether the teacher LLM's reasoning-level root cause analysis aligns with the provided ground truth vulnerability information (more details can be found in Appendix~\ref{sec:reasoning}).
+When performing rejection sampling on teacher CoTs, LLM-as-a-Judge is employed to serve as the filtering mechanism.
+Specifically, for each candidate response, the judge LLM determines whether the model analysis has correctly identified the target vulnerability, or correctly confirmed its absence, by judging whether the teacher LLM's reasoning-level root-cause analysis aligns with the provided ground truth vulnerability information (more details can be found in Appendix~\ref{sec:reasoning}).
 To mitigate the impact of LLM non-determinism and the inherent difficulty of detecting certain vulnerability samples, the teacher LLM is configured to generate eight candidate responses for each VD query.
-Ultimately, only those queries with at least one correct response are retained to ensure the overall quality of the reasoning dataset.
+Ultimately, only those queries with at least one correct response are retained to ensure the overall quality of the SFT dataset.